Novactive/Nova-eZPlatform-Bundles/components/ResponsiveImagesBundle/README.md

 ### Usage and main feature

+Add the lib to your composer.json, run `composer require novactive/ezresponsiveimagesbundle` to refresh dependencies.

 By default this bundle will use [picturefill](https://github.com/scottjehl/picturefill) to load the good version of the your variations.

 You can also decide to lazy load the images, in this case the bundle uses [unveil.js](https://github.com/luis-almeida/unveil) to load the good version of the variation alias name.